 Graduate Diploma in Asian Law

-Melbourne Law School’s specialisation in Asian law is ideal for lawyers and other professionals dealing with Asian legal systems in commercial, legal or policy capacities, or for researchers and scholars interested in Asia.
-International and domestic students will benefit from the diverse choice of subjects, exposure to teaching staff who speak Asian languages, and access to the Asian Law Centre – Australia’s first and largest centre devoted to developing understandings of Asian laws and legal systems.
-Covering a range of Asian legal systems and societies, the program offers insights into laws and institutions and their reforms and practices that will determine how governments, businesses and broader stakeholders interact within and across borders.
+Melbourne Law School's specialisation in Asian law is ideal for lawyers and other professionals dealing with Asian legal systems in commercial, legal or policy capacities, or for researchers and scholars interested in Asia.
+International and domestic students will benefit from the diversity of subjects, exposure to teaching staff who speak Asian languages, and access to the Asian Law Centre – Australia’s first and largest centre devoted to developing understandings of Asian laws and legal systems.
+Covering a range of Asian legal systems and societies, the program offers insights into laws, institutions and their reform and practices that will determine how governments, businesses and broader stakeholders interact within and across borders.

 Indicative total course fee:

 Typical course fee for 2018:

 The typical course fee per year is calculated on the basis of one full-time year of study (1 EFTSL).
 If a course duration is less than one year, you will pay the indicative total course fee.
 Actual fees vary depending on the subjects you are taking.
 The University reviews fees annually.
 The indicative total course fee is based on typical subject enrolments, and includes an indexation of 5% per annum.
 More information about tuition fees.

 If you have completed post-secondary study, you may be eligible for credit/advanced standing towards your studies at the University.
 Find out more.